neonbadger/DestinationUnknown/README.md

 ## <a name="install"></a>Installation

-If you want to get a copy of this project up and running on your local machine for development and testing purposes, follow the following steps.
+If you want to get a copy of this project up and running on your local machine for development and testing purposes, here are the steps.

 ####Prerequisite